 - Camp Millie – a summer bereavement camp offered to children ages 6 to 12 who have experienced the death of an immediate family member

-- Grief Education – awareness on loss and bereavement through presentations, seminars and workshops.
+- Professional Grief Education and Community Presentations – awareness on loss and bereavement through presentations, seminars and workshops.